Last Updated on November 27, 2024 by Kittredge Cherry

 Bernardo de Hoyos sculpture (Wikimedia Commons)

 Bernardo’s experiences fit into a long tradition of “mystical marriage” comparing the soul’s union with God to a human wedding.
 It is also called nuptial mysticism or bridal mysticism.
-Other men who were honored by the church and experienced the queer “bridal mysticism” of a same-sex “mystical marriage” to Jesus include Bernard of Clairvaux, John of the Cross, and John of La Verna.
+Other men who were honored by the church and experienced the queer “bridal mysticism” of a same-sex “mystical marriage” to Jesus include Bernard of Clairvaux, John of the Cross, Paul of the Cross (Paul Danei) and John of La Verna.

 Bernardo de Hoyos was inspired by queer visions